front-end-intermediate/session-7/readme.md

 export default Pirate;
 ```

-Unlike Angular there are no built in loops, repeats etc. You simply use vanilla JS (i.e. we need a replacement for ng-repeat to make pirate components).
+Unlike Angular there are no built in loops, repeats etc. - you use vanilla JS (i.e. we need a replacement for Angular's ng-repeat to make pirate components).

 ## Sample Pirates